chvonrohr/k8s-cicd/solution/README.md

 # minimal busybox setup
 # ... todo

-# how to start ainteractive busybox container
-docker run -it --network letsboot  busybox

 # how to get a shell in the mariadb docker process
-docker exec -it letsboot-database /bin/bash mysql -p # enter password
+docker exec -it letsboot-database /bin/bash mysql -p # enter password "supersecure!!"
 SHOW DATABASES; # show databases

+# how to start an interactive busybox container
+docker run -it --network letsboot  busybox

 # how to run backend and crawler localy (ie. for debugging with breakpoints)
 docker stop letsboot-backend